-The Response block is a special block that can only be added to actions.
-The Response block sends data back to a request made to a deployed action’s URL.
-It receives data from other blocks in the action that are connected to its input ports.
-Every new action automatically includes one Response block.
-You can add multiple Response blocks, but there can only be one Response block for each branch of the action's logic.
-You must design the logic such that whatever happens in the action, only one Response block will be triggered.
+The Response block is a special block that’s required to create a deployable flow.
+The Response block sends data back to a request made to a flow’s URL.
+It receives data from other blocks in the flow that are connected to its input ports.
+You can add multiple Response blocks to a flow, but there can only be one Response block for each branch of the flow’s logic.
+You must design the logic such that whatever happens in the flow, only one Response block will be triggered.

 The Response block can accommodate the requirements of a variety of use cases besides those covered by these defaults.
 For details, see the Setup section.